Houston Claure

 Algorithms are beginning to shape court decisions, whom we hire, who gets approved for a loan, or who is admitted into college.
 Recognizing the importance and urgency to build understanding about the increasing influence that machines have over our lives as individuals and societies, my goal is to investigate how human behavior is shaped by these machines' decisions.
 In my research projects, I build platforms that recreate standard machine behaviors (e.g., distributing resources across a team of humans) and collect large-scale data on human behavior.

 Co-Tetris: The Multiplayer Tetris Game.
-I designed this multiplayer game to explore the influence of AI algorithms on group member perceptions through large-scale data collection, aiming to analyze the effects of fair or unfair AI decisions.
+I designed this multiplayer game to explore the influence of AI algorithms on team performance and member perceptions through large-scale data collection.

 Publications:

-• Claure, H., Shin,I., Trafton, G., Vázquez M. 2024.
-The Fairness in Human-Robot Interactions Scale (F-HRI) Development and Validation.
+• Claure, H., Shin,I., Trafton, G., Vázquez M. 2025.
+Did the Robot Really Intend to Harm Me?
+The Effect of Perceived Agency and Intention on Fairness Judgments.
 ACM/IEEE International Conference on Human-Robot Interaction (HRI).
-In Preparation.

 • Claure, H., Candon, K., Clark, O.,Vázquez, M. 2024.
 Multiplayer Space Invaders: A Platform for Studying Evolving Fairness Perceptions in Human-Robot Interaction.
 Companion of the ACM/IEEE International Conference on Human-Robot Interaction (HRI).
 Submitted.